 - Other procedures (wart removal etc, please email for information)

-There are cost benefits for doing certain procedures together, but doing them as ‘individual’ procedures will make the costs higher.
+There are cost benefits for doing certain procedures together, but doing them as ‘individual’ procedures will have a higher cost.

-HEALTH REVIEW: All patients will be sent a pre-op health history / cost evaluation email to be completed by the patient and reviewed by the doctor in advance.
-This form, in addition to your tubal ligation records if you have them (records are not mandatory), will be reviewed to help determine if any additional fees may apply.
+HEALTH REVIEW: All patients will be sent a health history / cost evaluation email to be completed by the patient and reviewed by the doctor in advance.
+This form, in addition to your tubal ligation records if you have them (records are not mandatory but can be helpful), will be reviewed to determine if any additional fees may apply.

 You should always bring a minimum of $300-500 for emergency funds.